 - Students have participated in national immersion courses in Washington D.C., looking at issues of justice and how the religious community interacts with the political structure in the U.S. Students and faculty have immersed themselves in issues of immigration and environmental and economic justice at the El Paso/Juarez and San Ysidro/Tijuana borders.
 The immersion to Appalachia focused on faith, health, and economics.

-- In past years, delegations have participated in international immersion courses to Israel/Palestine, the Samoas, Southeast Asia, Uganda/Rwanda, El Salvador, and in 2012, to Taiwan.
+- In past years, delegations have participated in international immersion courses to Israel/Palestine, the Samoas, Southeast Asia, Uganda/Rwanda, El Salvador, Taiwan, and in 2014, to India.

 Contact Contextual Learning